AnurudhSingh/MyDrive/README.md

 You can now register and use it on your PC.

-In case it does not work, run the commands
+In case it does not work, run the commands else go to stackoverflow

 -> python manage.py makemigrations